cicsdev/cics-java-liberty-ejb/README.md

 * [z/OS Provisioning Toolkit](https://developer.ibm.com/mainframe/products/zospt/) - Provisioning and deployment

 ## Deploying the Sample
 The simplest deploymeny strategy is to use `zospt` (z/OS Provisioning Toolkit).
-Follow these [instructions](com.ibm.cicsdev.ejb.zospt/README.md).
+Follow these [instructions](etc/zospt/README.md).

 Otherwise, import the projects into CICS Explorer.
 And deploy the CICS bundle to z/FS.
 Then define and install the bundle in the CICS region, along with a Liberty JVM server.

-A sample [server.xml](com.ibm.cicsdev.ejb.config/server.xml) configuration is provided.
+An example [server.xml](etc/config/server.xml) configuration is provided which can be used to deploy the application directly from USS.

 If the sample is correctly deploy, you should see the following messages: